8 Steps to Take for Better Basement Window Security

 STEP 1: Rearrange your basement furniture.

 Protect your home and family with a top-notch security system.
 Vivint’s professionally installed systems don’t just alert you to threats—they help both prevent and deter them.
-See Vivint’s cameras and services.
+See Vivint’s cameras and services

-Covering the window with a curtain or shade is a first step to abating this problem.
-This solution makes potential intruders guess whether someone is in the room, whether they’ll encounter a sharp 8-foot drop to the floor, and whether there’s anything in the basement worth stealing.
-A window treatment may conceal some of the natural light the basement window affords, but it will keep prying eyes from seeing into your basement.
 Window decals, which create a translucent film over the window to muddy the view while still letting in the light, are another option.
 Additionally, positioning a bookcase or taller piece of furniture in front of the window will obscure the view from outside and create a physical obstacle to entering the basement.
-This, too, will limit the light, and should be done with caution: You’ll want to make sure that you can easily move the piece of furniture in case you need to evacuate the basement through the window in the event of a fire.
-An additional option is to simply leave the space beneath the window empty.
-If a burglar knows they’ll have nothing to land on after an awkward drop to a concrete floor and no obvious way back out, they may reconsider your basement as a target.
+This, too, will limit the light, and should be done with caution: Homeowners will want to make sure that they can easily move the piece of furniture if they need to evacuate the basement through the window in an emergency.

 STEP 2: Do not place valuables near the window where they can be seen from the outside.